-21.6 Fair value of financial assets and liabilities
+22.4 Fair value of financial assets and liabilities

-Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable willing parties in an arm's length transaction.
-Consequently differences can arise between carrying values and the fair value estimates.
+The carrying values of the financial assets and financial liabilities approximate their fair values.
+Fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
+The Company uses the following fair value hierarchy to classify financial instruments measured at fair value: